Azure/redis-on-azure-workshop/labs/05-redisjson-in-azure-cache-for-redis.md

 Azure Cache for Redis Enterprise includes RedisJSON.
 Once enabled, your cache becomes a powerful, superfast in-memory JSON document store.

 ## Learning Objective
+Completing this labe will provide you with an understanding of:
-- How to use Redis commands for RedisJSON
+- How to use Redis CLI commands for RedisJSON
+- How to create and store JSON in Redis
+- How to modify JSON using JSONPath
-- RedisJSON using RedisOM in a .NET application
+- How RedisJSON can be used in a .NET application

 ## Prerequisites
 - Redis CLI